Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">You can also manually pass fatality information, stack trace and segmentation at the time of the recording error:</span>
+  <span style="font-weight: 400;">There is also an extended version where you can pass fatality information, stack trace and segmentation:</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">